 List of subtasks

-Subtask can have a checklist with the solvers.
+Subtask can have a checklist with the assignees.
 It is not possible to set the deadline or add any details.
-It is mainly a checklist to tick, or you can use it to divide the responsibilities by more solvers.
+It is mainly a checklist to tick, or you can use it to divide the responsibilities by more users.

-If you are a solver of the subtask or you follow the subtask you get the notification in Freelo when there is a new comment or another new detail automatically.
+If you are assigned to the subtask or you follow the subtask you get the notification in Freelo when there is a new comment or another new detail automatically.
 It works the same as the task notification.